JennEYoon/learn-mldl/dlai/tasks.md

  * Read paper and do this notebook in the next 2 weeks, even if can't understand all parts.
  * Post on "Articles.html" on datasciY.com.
  * First finish adding links.
 Janelia, GAN, Segmentation, links to videos, Neural Style Transfer with Art.  - do this week.

+ ### 9/26 update
+   ' downloaded class 4 week 4 facerec datasets, images.
+   * more to do.
+   * Watched udemy PLOTLY VIDEOS.

 --- end ---